SoftwareTestingFast/Assignment-3/README.md

 ## SAST Advantages

-Scans source code for flaws that lead to vulnerabilities.
+1. Scans source code for flaws that lead to vulnerabilities.
-Real-time reporting is available.
+2. Real-time reporting is available.
-Languages used by developers are covered.
+3. Languages used by developers are covered.

-## SAST's disadvantages
+## SAST's Disadvantages
-Inability to detect vulnerabilities in dynamic contexts There is a high risk of reporting false positives.
+1. Inability to detect vulnerabilities in dynamic contexts
+2. There is a high risk of reporting false positives.
-Because the report is static, it quickly becomes out of date.
+3. Because the report is static, it quickly becomes out of date.

 ## Why is SAST a critical security activity?
 Developers far outnumber security personnel.
 It might be difficult for a company to locate the resources to do code reviews